4 Signs of Layoff Survivor Syndrome

 In that moment, business doesn’t matter.
 The bottom line is the enemy.
 Company loyalty is a laughable concept.
 You’re in pain and your former colleagues are devastated and that’s all you think about.

-Don’t be surprised if even your most engaged and invested employees are angry about what just went down.
+Don’t be surprised if even your most engaged and invested employees who survive a layoff are angry about what just went down.
 Just like any other relationship, it takes a lot of time to work through the hurt.
 Maintaining an open conversation with them is key.

 2. Let productivity plummet.